-Ensuring your life insurance still fits your life
+Does your life insurance still fit your life?

 The only constant in life is change.
 Have you considered how your life insurance policy should change along with it?

-When you have loved ones relying on you, you’ll want to ensure that the provisions you’ve made for them change as all of your lives do.
+When there are people you are responsible for, you’ll want to ensure that the provisions you’ve made for them change as all of your lives do.
 Your own personal needs may even be different now than they once were.
 As a general rule of thumb, it’s a good idea to review your life insurance policy every three to five years.
 Your coverage needs and options might have changed more than you realize.

 Life insurance, because of its long-term nature, can require the occasional “refresh.”
 What seemed like a perfect fit when it was first purchased may no longer meet your needs today.
 And, as financial services advance, there may be new, improved options that were not available to you previously.